EpicoinTM/EpicoinTerm/README.md

 - Fork this project
 - Create a new branch
 - Make your changes
-- Merge your branch to master
+- Merge your branch to develop
 - Create a pull request and explain your changes